boldbi/bold-bi-docs/docs/faq/how-to-resolve-jquery-conflict-in-embedding.md

 # jQuery conflict issue in embedding

 Bold BI Embedded has a known issue when the jQuery version reference is greater than the recommended version `(v1.10.2)`.
-You can resolve this by using the `jQuery.noConflict()` function to render the dashboard rendered with the jQuery `v1.10.2`.
+This can be resolved by using the `jQuery.noConflict()` function to render the dashboard with jQuery `v1.10.2`.

 ## Follow these steps to resolve the `jQuery conflict` issue

-You have to use the following `jQuery.noConflict` function in your embed application instead of default reference mentioned on our Bold BI [help documentation](/getting-started/embedding-in-your-application/#how-to-use-bold-bi-wrapper-inside-your-html-page).
+You must use the `jQuery.noConflict` function in your embedded application instead of the default reference mentioned in our Bold BI [help documentation](/getting-started/embedding-in-your-application/#how-to-use-bold-bi-wrapper-inside-your-html-page).

 ```js
 <head>